-A summer placement at Shoosmiths is an opportunity to try out some real trainee-level work.
-It's direct and down-to-earth (we certainly don't stand on ceremony) as we believe that the way for you to get real value from the placement is to see what really goes on and get involved.
+A placement at Shoosmiths is an opportunity to try out some real trainee-level work.
+It's direct and down-to-earth as we believe that the way for you to get real value from the placement is to see what really goes on and get involved.
 We want to challenge you, but not overwhelm you, and work is pitched at a level that you feel comfortable with and which takes account of which stage of your legal studies you have reached.

 You'll get to spend time with our current trainees who are an invaluable source of information on what it's really like to work at Shoosmiths.
 They will usually be your host for the placement and will guide you through the work and anything else that you would like to find out about.

-We offer a one-week placement during June and July to second-year undergraduates onwards.
+We offer a one-week placement during June to second-year law undergraduates and final year non-law undergraduates onwards.
 We also welcome applications from people who are further on in their legal studies, but yet to be offered a training contract, right through to post-LPC.

 There's nothing like diving straight in and having a go and, while we would not ask you to do something that you were not comfortable in tackling, we expect you to relish the opportunity to get experience of real cases and deals from the start.
 In our opinion, it's the best way to learn.
 Your experience will be built around a practical workload, complemented by technical and business skills training.
 Over the two years, you would usually complete four six-month placements around the firm.
 From time to time we also offer the opportunity for trainees to be seconded to the in-house legal team of one of our clients, which provides an invaluable insight into the client's perspective.